-In any case where the Board makes a decision based upon a transcript or summary of all the testimony, plus all other evidence received by the Hearing Officer, the Board may Adopted by BOR 03/04/2021 / PL171336 45 approve and adopt proposed findings and recommended decision or, the Board shall direct the prevailing party to prepare proposed findings of fact and conclusions of law consistent with its tentative decision.
-The proposed findings of fact and conclusions of law shall be served on the unsuccessful party who shall have ten (10) calendar days from the date of mailing of the proposed findings to serve and file written objections thereto.
+In any case where the Board makes a decision based upon a transcript or summary of all the testimony, plus all other evidence received by the Hearing Officer, the Board may approve and adopt Proposed Findings of Fact and Recommended Decision or, the Board shall direct the prevailing Party to prepare proposed findings of fact and conclusions of law consistent with its tentative decision.
+The proposed findings of fact and conclusions of law shall be served on the unsuccessful Party who shall have ten (10) calendar days from the date of mailing of the proposed findings to serve and file written objections thereto.
 Thereafter, the Board shall consider such written objections, if any, and shall adopt such findings of fact and conclusions of law as it deems appropriate.